 In January 2022, the Company entered into a lease agreement for administrative offices and research facilities located in Waxahachie, Texas (the "Waxahachie Lease") for approximately 3,600 square feet.
 The Waxahachie Lease occupancy will begin upon completion of certain tenant improvements, which are included in the Waxahachie Lease for up to \$147,000, and has a term of five years.
-Occupancy is estimated to be September 2022.
+Occupancy was established in the fourth quarter of 2022.
 The Company will also pay a pro rata share of operating costs, insurance costs, utilities and real property taxes.